 Oregon is a medium-sized city located in the state of Ohio.
 With a population of 20,102 people and five constituent neighborhoods, Oregon is the 84th largest community in Ohio.

-Oregon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Oregon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oregon are a mix of both white- and blue-collar jobs.
 Overall, Oregon is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Oregon who work in office and administrative support (13.72%), sales jobs (10.44%), and healthcare (8.58%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Oregon has relatively fewer families with younger children, and/or college students.
 Combined, this makes Oregon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, Oregon is nearly on par with the US average for all cities of 21.84%: 18.04% of adults 25 and older in Oregon have a bachelor's degree or advanced degree.
+The percentage of adults in Oregon who are college-educated is close to the national average for all communities of 21.84%: 18.04% of the adults in Oregon have a bachelor's degree or advanced degree.

 The per capita income in Oregon in 2010 was $28,452, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $113,808 for a family of four.
 However, Oregon contains both very wealthy and poor people as well.

 Oregon is a somewhat ethnically-diverse city.
 The people who call Oregon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oregon residents report their race to be White, followed by Asian.
 Important ancestries of people in Oregon include Irish, Polish, Hungarian, and English.